brian14708/wh-briefings/presidential-actions/2021-04/2021-04-16-memorandum-for-the-secretary-of-state-on-the-emergency-presidential-determination-on-refugee-admissions-for-fiscal-year-2021.md

 modified_time: 2021-04-16 14:52:05-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/04/16/memorandum-for-the-secretary-of-state-on-the-emergency-presidential-determination-on-refugee-admissions-for-fiscal-year-2021/
 published_time: 2021-04-16 14:48:15-04:00
-title: Memorandum for the Secretary of State on the Emergency Presidential Determination on Refugee Admissions for Fiscal Year 2021
+title: "Memorandum for the Secretary of State on the Emergency Presidential Determination\
+  \ on Refugee Admissions for Fiscal Year\_2021"
 ---

 By the authority vested in me as President by the Constitution and the